ryscher/old-vagrant-dryad/README.md

   - `aws.regionName` is the region that the AWS machines will be created in.
   - `aws.bucketName` is the name of the S3 bucket that will be used for the assetstore.
   - `assetstoreIncoming` should be set to `1`
+  - `db.host` should be set to the address of an Amazon RDS database that contains Dryad data

     db: